yellowdog/python-examples/README_CLOUDWIZARD.md

 1. It creates a YellowDog Keyring called `cloudwizard-azure`.
 The Keyring name and password are displayed at the end of the Cloud Wizard setup process, and the password will not be displayed again.
 The Keyring name and password are required for your YellowDog Portal user account to be able to claim the Keyring, and use the credential(s) it contains via the Portal.

-2. It creates Credentials called `cloudwizard-azure` and `cloudwizard-azure-storage` contained within the `cloudwizard-azure` Keyring.
+2. It creates a Credential called `cloudwizard-azure` contained within the `cloudwizard-azure` Keyring.

 3. It creates a range of Compute Source Templates, two for each selected Azure region, one for **on-demand** instances and the other for **spot** instances.
 Each source is given a name with the following pattern: `cloudwizard-azure-northeurope-ondemand`.
 Instances will use the `cloudwizard-azure/cloudwizard-azure` Credential.
 Instances will be created with public IP addresses, to permit outbound Internet access.
 The instance type and Images ID are left as `any`, to be set at higher levels.